-Amend the Future Land Use Map (FLUM) designation for or parcel from Commercial to Mixed Use and rezone the proper from CS-MU-V-CO-NP, CS-1-CO-NP, AND CS-CO-NP to CS-MU-V-P A mixed use development with live-work space and approximately 80-110 multifamily residential units.
-Follows the Rosewood Neighborhood Plan goals and aligns wir Council and city planning policies.
+Request: Amend the Future Land Use Map (FLUM) designation for one parcel from Commercial to Mixed Use and rezone the property from CS-MU-V-CO-NP, CS-1-CO-NP, AND CS-CO-NP to CS-MU-V-P.

+Proposal: A mixed use development with live-work space and

+approximately 80-110 multifamily residential units.

+Rationale: Follows the Rosewood Neighborhood Plan goals and aligns with

+Council and city planning policies.